Costco Wine Guide

 Les Alliés Pouilly-Fumé (Loire Valley, France)

-Dry, super aromatic, medium-to-full bodied, flavours of ripe apple, pear, peach jam, pie crust, and a clear flinty, smoky finish
+Dry, super aromatic, medium-to-full bodied, flavours of ripe apple, pear, peach jam, pie crust, and a flinty finish.

 Approx price: $20.00 USD / $30.00 CAD